Late fees on invoices: How to charge and calculate them

 - Specify the interest rate in contracts: Clearly state the annual or monthly interest rate

 - Calculate the interest: Multiply the overdue balance by the daily interest rate and the number of days overdue.
-For example, for a $500 invoice that is 15 days overdue with an annual interest rate of 5%, the interest would be approximately $1.03, calculated as ($500 * 0.05) / 365 * 15.
+For a $500 invoice that's 15 days overdue with an annual interest rate of 5%, the interest is approximately $1.03, calculated as ($500 * 0.05) / 365 * 15.

-The amount due increases on a daily basis until the customer pays the balance.
+The amount due increases daily until the customer pays the balance.
+This method is subject to usury laws, so confirm your rate complies with local regulations.

 Choose the late fee option that best fits your business model and client expectations.
 Clear communication and consistent application of your policies will improve cash flow while maintaining your customer relationships.